opensafely-core/job-server/snippets/start_page.md

 Importantly, if your study is **research**, you will need HRA Approval and a favourable opinion from an NHS Research Ethics Committee, both via the HRA IRAS process.

-If your study is a **service evaluation/audit**, you will need to evidence this (explained later), obtain a favouable opinion from a local / institutional Research Ethics Committee and have provide evidence of support from a senior sponsor, such as an NHSE/X national clinical lead, band 9, director, or the sponsor might be a member of SAGE, JCVI, etc.
+If your study is a **service evaluation/audit**, you will need to evidence this (explained later), obtain a favouable opinion from a local / institutional Research Ethics Committee and provide evidence of support from a senior sponsor, such as an NHSE/X national clinical lead, band 9, director, or the sponsor might be a member of SAGE, JCVI, etc.

 NOTE: For NHSE/I/X applicants review by a local / institutional Research Ethics Committee will not be required; for the existing approved DataLab/LSHTM Observatory/Aftershocks workstream, sponsorship is also not required, but may be requested on a case-by-case basis by the OpenSAFELY team.